SasanTazayoni/L2D-driving-school-CI-PP4/README.md

 * The DEBUG variable is retrieved from the env.py file and its status is set to "True".
 * The HOST variable provides the url of the local host and is retrieved from the env.py file.
 This is then added to the allowed hosts.
 * The local host url is also provided for the CSRF trusted origins.
 * The DEVELOPMENT variable is retrieved from the env.py file and its status is set to "True".
 This sets up the backend and sends the password reset token to the terminal.
-The email credentials are retrieved from the env.py file.
+The email credentials, for the email that sends the token to the terminal, are retrieved from the env.py file.
 * The CLOUDINARY_URL variable is retrieved from env.py file.
 * The DATABASE_URL variable is retrieved from env.py file.